Pest control guide for woodworm

 Dangers of woodworm in your home:

-Woodworm can weaken structural timbers and flooring, in the extreme this can lead to structural failure.
+Woodworm can weaken structural timbers and flooring, and in extreme cases this can lead to structural failure.
 It can also attack furniture, antiques or panelling.
-Due to its serious impact, it will be flagged by surveyors during the evaluation of a home, preventing sale/purchase.
+Due to its serious impact, it will be flagged by surveyors during the evaluation of a home, often preventing it’s sale or purchase.

 How to know if you have woodworm: